Chaitanaya25/California-Housing-Predictor/README.md

+I can see your image files have spaces in their names.
+Let me create the correct README with the **exact file names** from your SRC folder:

+---

 # 🏠 California Housing Price Prediction

 A machine learning project that predicts median house prices in California using the California Housing Dataset.
 This project demonstrates data exploration, model training, and evaluation.